sheltermanager/asm3/src/static/pages/manual/_sources/csvimportfields.txt

     The person's email address
 PERSONMEMBER
     Y or 1 in this column to indicate the person should have the membership flag set.
-PERSONFOSTERER
+PERSONMEMBERSHIPEXPIRY
+    A date for when this person's membership expires PERSONFOSTERER
     Y or 1 in this column to indicate the person should have the fosterer flag set.
 PERSONDONOR